dipsuw/Capstone590/README.md

-## Seattle Gentrification Atlas Project Summary
+## Project Summary
-This is the repository for a capstone project completed during the Masters of Science in Data Science program at the University of Washington.
+This is the repository for the capstone project, **Seattle Gentrification Atlas**, completed in March of 2018 as part of the Masters of Science in Data Science program at the University of Washington.
 The Project Team Members include: **Deepa Agrawal**, **Erin Orbits**, and **Angel Wang**.

-The Seattle Gentrification Atlas is an interactive dashboard that combines demographic information with GIS shapefiles to depict gentrification trends in Seattle since 2000.
-Please checkout the Seattle Gentrification Atlas on the [Tableau Public site](https://public.tableau.com/profile/erin.orbits#!/vizhome/SeattleGentrificationAtlas/Atlas?publish=yes).
+The Seattle Gentrification Atlas ("Atlas") is an interactive dashboard that combines demographic information with GIS shapefiles to depict gentrification trends in Seattle since 2000.
+Please checkout the Atlas on the [Tableau Public site](https://public.tableau.com/profile/erin.orbits#!/vizhome/SeattleGentrificationAtlas/Atlas?publish=yes) where users can explore:
+* patterns of gentrification across Seattle,
+* other demographic factors related to gentrification, and
+* how Seattle neighborhoods are likely to change in 2018.

 ## Overview of Repository Contents
  * [Code](https://raw.githubusercontent.com/dipsuw/Capstone590/master/code) contains relevant Jupyter Notebook files.